Skip to main contentSkip to navigation

 How SD Cards Differ from MicroSD Cards

-Full-size SD cards contain a separate controller chip and NAND memory chip on a PCB; when the controller fails, the NAND can be desoldered and read directly using PC-3000 Flash.
+Full-size SD cards contain a separate controller chip and NAND memory chip on a PCB.
+When the controller fails, the NAND can be desoldered and read directly using PC-3000 Flash.
 MicroSD cards are monolithic, with both components sealed in a single package, requiring spider-board adapters or precision micro-soldering to access the memory.

 Unlike hard drive data recovery, which involves replacing physical read/write heads inside a 0.02µm ULPA-filtered clean bench, SD card recovery addresses electronic faults at the controller and NAND chip level.
 No moving parts means no clean bench requirement, but the recovery still demands precision soldering and specialized flash reading hardware.